33 High-Protein Dinners

 Instructions:

-- Cook the protein pasta according to package instructions, drain and set aside.
+- Cook the protein pasta according to package instructions, drain, and set aside.

 - While the pasta cooks, season chicken breasts with salt and pepper.
 Heat olive oil in a large skillet over medium heat, add chicken and cook 6-7 minutes per side or until cooked through.
 Remove, let rest, then slice.